 If you are representing by a veterans law attorney, the that attorney can tell you what your number is.
 We get many requests every day from veterans asking what their VA file number is but unless we represent you, we will be unable to give you the number.
 We only know the numbers of the individuals we represent.
 If you are unsure if you have a number assigned, contact the Department of Veterans Affairs and ask if you have been assigned a number.

 It is very important that you keep all of your mail from the VA about your compensation claim in a safe place.
 In addition to your social security number, these documents often contain other identifying information as well as personal data such as your medical history.
-If you want a free VA case evaluation from our office, we may need to review these documents.

 Related Posts